 However, some may determine a per-day cost during recovery instead.
 It all depends on the context of the case and how the injury affects the victim’s day-to-day life.

-Need an Accurate Estimate of Your Claim?
+Need a Permanent Injury Settlement Amounts Estimate of Your Claim?
 Contact the Tenge Law Firm

 At the Tenge Law Firm, our attorneys work on every aspect of your case from day one.

 Whether you need help estimating your damages, gathering evidence, negotiating with the insurance company, or filing a lawsuit, we’re here for you.

 To schedule a free consultation, contact us online or call us 303-665-2929.